Cross-Domain Multi-Person Human Activity Recognition via Near-Field Wi-Fi Sensing: Evaluations

 To evaluate the impact of the data size used in the PT stage, we analyze the recognition results under different numbers of source domains (subjects).
 As shown in Fig.~\ref{sfig:impact_PTsize}, the recognition accuracy of all activities increases with more PT data; however, once the number of source domains reaches six, the improvement becomes negligible.
 This indicates that the model requires sufficient information to capture the distribution of activity features for better handling of unseen subjects.
 Nevertheless, once the training data diversity reaches a certain scale, simply increasing the data volume no longer provides additional cross-domain recognition benefits.
 Therefore, we select data from six subjects as source domains for training our model.

 We further evaluate the impact of the number of available FT samples per category on model performance, as shown in Fig.~\ref{sfig:impact_FTsize}, where RT and HS remain absent categories.
 The results demonstrate that the recognition accuracy of activities with FT samples is strongly affected by their data size, but the performance gains saturate beyond 10 samples per category, indicating that the HAR model has already learned stable activity feature distributions.
 In contrast, the number of available FT samples does not significantly affect the accuracy of activities without samples, since even a small and diverse set drawn from multiple categories provides sufficient information for the HAR model to filter subject-specific interference.
 Overall, selecting 10 samples per available category for FT is adequate to achieve satisfactory performance.
-Moreover, compared with Fig.~\ref{sfig:FT_size}, where 30 FT samples per category are needed to reach saturation, our \name framework substantially reduces the sample requirement for FT.
+Given that each activity takes 2 seconds, providing the FT dataset requires only 160 seconds, which is a reasonable effort.
+Moreover, this is not mandatory, as the overall recognition rate of 85.1\% can still be achieved with just 4 samples per activity.
+Besides, compared with Fig.~\ref{sfig:FT_size}, where 30 FT samples per category are needed to reach saturation, our \name framework substantially reduces the burden on users.

+The anchor data, pre-stored on Wi-Fi devices, is another influencing factor in our \name framework.
+The variation in results with the number of samples per activity category in the anchor data is shown in Fig.~\ref{sfig:impact_ANsize}.
+The accuracy of activities with FT samples does not show significant variation, remaining around 91\%.
+The accuracy of activities without FT samples increases with the anchor data size, reaching saturation upon reaching 30 samples per activity.
+The reason is that our \name framework requires reliable cluster centers to learn the filtering characteristics necessary for recognizing activities with absent samples.
+Furthermore, the anchor data is approximately 1~\!MB after specialized compression, which does not impose a heavy storage burden on Wi-Fi devices.